dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-the-inalienable-property-rights-of-bitcoin.md

 ### Freedom of Speech (and Publication) {#Freedom-of-Speech-(and-Publication)}

-> \"Give me the liberty to know, to utter, and to argue freely according
+> Give me the liberty to know, to utter, and to argue freely according
-> to conscience, above all liberties.\" ---John Milton
+> to conscience, above all liberties. ---John Milton

-> \"Without free speech no search for Truth is possible; without free
+> Without free speech no search for Truth is possible; without free
 > speech no discovery of Truth is useful; without free speech progress
 > is checked, and the nations no longer march forward towards the nobler
 > life which the future holds for man.
 Better a thousandfold abuse of
 > free speech than denial of free speech.
 The abuse dies in a day; the
 > denial slays the life of the people and entombs the hope of the
-> race.\" ---Charles Bradlaugh
+> race. ---Charles Bradlaugh

-> \"Without an unfettered press, without liberty of speech, all the
+> Without an unfettered press, without liberty of speech, all the
 > outward forms and structures of free institutions are a sham, a
 > pretense---the sheerest mockery.
 If the press is not free; if speech
 > is not independent and untrammelled; if the mind is shackled or made
 > impotent through fear, it makes no difference under what form of
-> government you live you are a subject and not a citizen.\" ---William
+> government you live you are a subject and not a citizen. ---William
 > E. Borah

 Countless philosophers, authors, thinkers, activists, freedom fighters,